-- Best Budget Choice: Tippmann Cronus
+- Best overall: Tippmann Cronus

 It includes a removable barrel shield and stock with plenty of room for customization, including red dots and grips.
 The high-impact composite housing is highly durable and realistic, with an aggressively tactical style.
 It’s comfortably weighted, and an in-line bolt system keeps things straightforward and reliable.